kubernetes-retired/service-catalog/docs/v1/open_questions.md

 error-prone.

-Regardless of whether we keep these policy objects (see (3) above), can we add some functionality, a library, or something else to make this implementation easier and less error-prone?
+Regardless of whether we keep these policy objects (see (3) above), can we add some functionality, a library, or make some other design changes to ensure this implementation is easier and less error-prone?

 ## 5. How will quotas work?